huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] U
 - [x] D

-#### “Wishbone” brought Literature to life through what kind of animal?
+#### "Wishbone" brought Literature to life through what kind of animal?

 - [ ] Fish
 - [ ] Cat